Table of Contents

 How that ownership plays out day to day depends on where you incorporate.

-On the mainland, 100% foreign ownership is possible for many business activities, but a few sectors are still tied to the requirement of a local partner or additional approvals.
-Two businesses that look similar can be treated differently based on how they’re licensed or supervised.
+| Foreign ownership rules | Possible for many business activities, but a few sectors are still tied to the requirement of a local partner or additional approvals | 100 percent foreign ownership is the default across all licensed activities |

 That consistency is exactly why free zones feel easier to navigate; the rules are designed for foreign founders from the start with features like: